 Take Your Deep Learning Expertise Even Deeper: Get Certified

 Self-motivated students and professionals are always reading and staying on top of the latest developments in their field.
-In addition to perusing the latest deep learning books in 2022, why not take your mastery of deep learning to the next level?
+In addition to perusing the latest deep learning books in 2023, why not take your mastery of deep learning to the next level?
 Simplilearn’s comprehensive, industry aligned Deep Learning (with Keras and Tensorflow) certification course can get you there.
-If you want a more comprehensive learning experience, check out the Post Graduate Program in AI and Machine Learning, offered in partnership with Purdue University.
+If you want a more comprehensive learning experience, check out the AI and ML Course, offered in partnership with Purdue University.
 Don’t wait for the future to pass you by; be a part of it today!